canadafloridaThe Canadian reference for Florida

 Air medical evacuation to CanadaCA$0USD 15,000 to 70,000100 %

 A realistic example: a Manitoba resident hospitalized four days in Florida for a heart attack with catheterization receives a bill of approximately USD 80,000.
-Manitoba Health will reimburse about CA$400 for hospitalization plus a fraction of physician fees.
-The patient or private insurance bears the difference—approximately USD 80,000 or more than CA$100,000.
+Manitoba Health will pay its unpublished average daily hospital rate for the four days, plus physician fees at Manitoba rates, a contribution measured in hundreds of dollars.
+The patient or private insurance bears the difference, approximately USD 80,000 or more than CA$100,000.

 How to claim reimbursement: process and forms